CrazyDude1994/android-taranis-smartport-telemetry/app/release/do_not_generate_release_apk.md

-libuvc camera seems to have problem in release.
-Release APK does not work.
+//libuvc camera seems to have problem in release.
+In release APK, video does not work.

-Please generate Debug APK
+//(the guess is that native code needs zero-initialized variables to work properly).

-(the guess is that native code needs zero-initialized variables to work properly).
+//Please generate Debug APK